 1) Launch the Facebook app and open the Menu tab.

-5) Tap on the Where You’re Logged In cell.
+4) Got to the Where You’re Logged In section.

-6) Tap on the X button to the right of all of the sessions you want to sign out of.
+5) Tap on the More button to the right of all of the sessions you want to sign out of and pick Log Out.

 You have effectively signed out of another computer or device remotely.
 You would now need to sign back in on any of the devices you’ve just ended the session of.